barrucadu/lookwhattheshoggothdraggedin.com/posts/dice-rolls-in-call-of-cthulhu.markdown

 difficult, so making the skill roll hard when it would have been normal, or extreme when it would have been hard, doesn't really fit.

-To represent this sort of situational disadvantage, the [glo:gm] may give the player a *penalty die*.
+To represent this sort of situational disadvantage, the [abbr:gm] may give the player a *penalty die*.
 This is exactly the same as a bonus die, but rather than keeping the *better* of the two "tens" values, the player keeps the *worse*.